Zourunzhong/Excel/README.md

 # Excel

-NUS Data science module planner
+NUS Module Planner for Data Science & Analytics

 Helps you count and calculate whether you have met your graduation requirements